Skip to content

 console.log(`Total: ${metr.all().totalDuration}ms`);

 Attach a scope recorder — fires on data operations (reads, writes, commits) during stage execution.
+Idempotent by id: a recorder with the same id replaces the previous one; different ids coexist.

 import { MetricRecorder, DebugRecorder } from 'footprintjs';

-executor.attachRecorder(new MetricRecorder());
+executor.attachScopeRecorder(new MetricRecorder());

-executor.attachRecorder(new DebugRecorder({ verbosity: 'verbose' }));
+executor.attachScopeRecorder(new DebugRecorder({ verbosity: 'verbose' }));

 Attach a flow recorder — fires on control-flow events (decisions, loops, forks) after each stage completes.